Saint Mary’s Home of Erie’s top priority is the health and wellness of our residents and employees.

 Face mask guidance

-Use of a well-fitting face mask or face covering may or may not be required when entering our facility depending on the Community Transmission Level.
+Use of a well-fitting face mask or face covering in our facility is determined based on the County Hospitalization Rate and outbreak status of the facility.
 This applies to visitors, employees, and residents.
-The Community Transmission Level changes on a weekly basis and individuals should be prepared for the face mask policy to change as levels increase or decrease.
-Please follow the guidance and notices posted at our entrances for information on when and for who masking is required.
+The information changes on a weekly basis and individuals should be prepared for the face mask policy to change as levels or positive cases increase or decrease.
+Be aware that different areas of the facility (Skilled Nursing, Memory Care or Personal Care) may be under different guidance and may require different masking practices.
+Please follow the guidance and notices posted at our entrances for information on masking requirements when visiting.

-During periods of time when transmission is high, face masks are required for all individuals in the building regardless of vaccination status.
+During periods of time when hospitalization is high, face masks are required for everyone in the building regardless of vaccination status.
 They must be properly fitted and cover the nose and mouth.

 • You have suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., those with runny nose, cough, sneeze)